Pottsville, Pennsylvania: Healthcare

-The Lehigh Valley Hospital–Schuylkill is an affiliation between two community hospitals formerly known as Good Samaritan Regional Medical Center and The Pottsville Hospital and Warne Clinic, both of which are located in Pottsville.
+Lehigh Valley Hospital–Schuylkill is an affiliation between two community hospitals, formerly known as Good Samaritan Regional Medical Center and Pottsville Hospital and Warne Clinic, both of which are located in Pottsville.
 On August 1, 2008, Schuylkill Health became the new parent organization for both facilities and their related health systems.
 The medical center is designated a Level III Trauma center by the Pennsylvania Trauma Systems Foundation.
 On September 16, 2016, Schuylkill Health became part of Lehigh Valley Health Network.